-Trafalgar Square is a hive of people and street performers every day, but especially on those in which major events are celebrated, as it is the meeting place for Londoners to celebrate New Year's Eve, sporting triumphs, and even royal weddings.
+Trafalgar Square is a hive of people and street performers every day, but especially on those in which major events are held, as it is the meeting place for Londoners to celebrate New Year's Eve, sporting triumphs and even royal weddings.

 Since you are here, on the river, and so close to several piers from which depart the cruises that cross the Thames, it would be a good idea to complete your day in London with a relaxing river cruise, from which you can see the contrasts offered by the London Skyline and even reach the Greenwich meridian by boat.
 I leave here a post I made about Thames River Cruises in London in case you are interested in organizing the excursion.

 Frequently asked questions

 How long does it usually take to queue for the London Eye?

 As little as 30 minutes and up to 2 hours during a surge of visitors, especially during English school vacations.